John Leckie

 John William Leckie (born 23 October 1949) is an English record producer and recording engineer.
-His credits include Magazine's Real Life (1978); XTC's White Music (1978); Dukes of Stratosphear's 25 O'Clock and the Fall's This Nation's Saving Grace (both 1985); the Stone Roses' The Stone Roses (1989); the Verve's A Storm in Heaven (1993); Radiohead's The Bends (1995); Cast's All Change (1995); Muse's Showbiz (1999) and Origin of Symmetry (2001); and the Levellers' We the Collective (2018).
+His credits include Magazine's Real Life (1978); XTC's White Music (1978); Dukes of Stratosphear's 25 O'Clock and the Fall's This Nation's Saving Grace (both 1985); the Stone Roses' The Stone Roses (1989); the Verve's A Storm in Heaven (1993); Radiohead's The Bends (1995); Cast's All Change (1995); Kula Shaker's K (1996); Muse's Showbiz (1999) and Origin of Symmetry (2001); and the Levellers' We the Collective (2018).

 Early life

 Born in Paddington, London, Leckie was educated at the Quintin School, a grammar school in North West London, then Ravensbourne College of Art and Design in Bromley.
 After leaving school, he worked for United Motion Pictures as an audio assistant.

 Career

 Leckie began work at Abbey Road Studios on 15 February 1970 as a tape operator, later graduating to balance engineer and record producer.
 During his early career he worked as a tape operator with artists such as George Harrison (All Things Must Pass), John Lennon (John Lennon/Plastic Ono Band) and Syd Barrett (Barrett).
 He moved up to the desk to be balance engineer for Pink Floyd (Meddle and Wish You Were Here), for Mott the Hoople's album Mott and Paul McCartney and Wings' Red Rose Speedway and the single "Hi, Hi, Hi".
 Other engineering sessions at Abbey Road at this time were with Roy Harper, Soft Machine, Sammy Hagar, Jack Rieley's Western Justice album and the last recordings with Syd Barrett.

 His first jobs as producer, in 1976, were Be-Bop Deluxe's third album, Sunburst Finish, and Doctors of Madness' Figments of Emancipation.
 His collaboration with Be-Bop Deluxe continued with Modern Music, Live!
 In the Air Age and Drastic Plastic.
 In 1977 Leckie produced the Adverts' Crossing the Red Sea with the Adverts and Magazine's Real Life.

 Leckie left Abbey Road in 1978 and produced albums for Simple Minds (Life in a Day, Real to Real Cacophony and Empires and Dance).
 For Be-Bop Deluxe founder Bill Nelson, he produced the Red Noise album Sound-on-Sound and Nelson's subsequent solo album Quit Dreaming and Get on the Beam (the latter unreleased until 1981).
 Leckie recorded the debut single, "Public Image", for Public Image Ltd and produced the Human League's Holiday 80 EP.
 Leckie's work with XTC included producing their debut "3D" single and EP, and first two studio albums, White Music and Go 2.
-In 1981 he worked with the legendary Irish band the Atrix on their single "Procession".
+In 1981 he worked with Irish band the Atrix on their single "Procession".
 Later he went on to produce 25 O'Clock and Psonic Psunspot, which XTC issued under the pseudonym the Dukes of Stratosphear in the mid-1980s.
+In the mid 80s he also produced three consecutive albums by the Fall: The Wonderful and Frightening World Of...
+(1984), This Nation's Saving Grace (1985), and Bend Sinister (1986).